glmquint/SecureBooksellingWebsite/README.md

 - [ ] password reset
 - [ ] download purchased books
 - [ ] SSL certificates on server
+  - [ ] use a custom webserver (because https://stackoverflow.com/questions/27597670/how-to-enable-https-connections-in-phpstorms-built-in-web-server)
+- [ ] make it simpler to change the number of books in cart (maybe a counter)
+- [ ] show availability in book store (??)
+- [ ] remove a single book from cart

 ## Questions to ask
 - Is simple css too simple?